Lorton Meadows Conservation Centre

 Best time to visitSpring and Summer for flowers, insects and birds.

 About the reserve

-Drop in to the Conservation Centre for a reviving hot drink, or soothing cold drink, we have fairtrade, organic tea and coffee, plus cold fruity drinks and locally made sweet treats.
-Relax and watch the live cameras for glimpses of feeding birds in the winter and nesting birds (kestrel, barn owl & great tit) in the spring & summer.
+Drop in to the Conservation Centre to relax and watch the live cameras for glimpses of feeding birds in the winter and nesting birds (kestrel, barn owl & great tit) in the spring & summer.

 The picnic area and outdoor classroom are the perfect places for lunch whatever the weather (please take all your rubbish home).
 Children can have fun on our wildlife inspired play area and there’s plenty of information to help you explore the reserve in the outdoor classroom.

 For information about the reserve, including maps, nature trails, access, species and habitats, please see the Lorton Meadows Nature Reserve page.

 Help make a difference to your local wildlife by volunteering: you could assist us in the Centre, welcoming visitors, help with our events programme or join us for Volunteer Conservation Tasks and surveying the reserve.
 Please contact us on 01305 816546 to find out more.

 Visitor Information - Grazing Cattle at Lorton Meadows

 Please see below for a link to the Lorton Meadows dog traffic light guidance leaflet and a map with the areas affected by grazing cattle.